jafrajarvy292/small_pdf/README.md

-# small_pdf
-Contains a very small PDF document
+This is just a repo containing a very small PDF document.
+It's intended to be used in scenarios where you need to transfer a PDF document via Base64 and don't want the encoded string to clutter your screen.